johnstallo/multi-container-ci-cd-to-acs/README.md

-# Azure multi-container Docker application sample
+# Sample app for demonstrating continuous integration and deployment of a multi-container Docker app to Azure Container Service
 This repository contains a sample Azure multi-container Docker application.

 * service-a: Angular.js sample application with Node.js backend